The cheapest way to cross the Channel

 Updated May 2026: the short ferry routes from Dover are still the main budget options for crossing the Channel by car.
 Prices change a lot by date, sailing time, vehicle size, ticket flexibility and demand, so treat the figures below as a practical snapshot rather than a fixed price list.

 This guide is focused on travellers crossing with a car.
 We excluded flying because you cannot take your own vehicle, and we also excluded foot-passenger-only comparisons.
-If you want to cross as cheaply as possible without a car, we would advise reading the foot passenger page on Calais-Dover.com.
+If you are travelling without a vehicle, Eurostar or a foot-passenger ferry may be more relevant than the car-focused prices on this page.

 Cheapest ferry tickets to France: the short answer